 Option Description Logical Processor Enables or disables the logical processors and displays the number of logical processors.
 If this option is set to Enabled , the BIOS displays all the logical processors.
 If this option is set to Disabled , the BIOS displays only one logical processor per core.
 This option is set to Enabled by default.
+QPI Speed Enables you to control QuickPath Interconnect data rate settings.
 Virtualization Technology Enables or disables the additional hardware capabilities provided for virtualization.
 This option is set to Enabled by default.
-Adjacent Cache Line Prefetch Optimizes the system for applications that require high utilization of sequential memory access.
+Adjacent Cache Line Prefetch Optimizes the system for applications that need high utilization of sequential memory access.
 This option is set to Enabled by default.
-You can disable this option for applications that require high utilization of random memory access.
+You can disable this option for applications that need high utilization of random memory access.
 Hardware Prefetcher Enables or disables the hardware prefetcher.
 This option is set to Enabled by default.

-Option Description DCU Streamer Prefetcher Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
+DCU Streamer Prefetcher Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
 This option is set to Enabled by default.
 DCU IP Prefetcher Enables or disables the Data Cache Unit (DCU) IP prefetcher.
 This option is set to Enabled by default.
 Configurable TDP Enables you to reconfigure the processor Thermal Design Power (TDP) levels during POST based on the power and thermal delivery capabilities of the system.
-TDP verifies the maximum heat the cooling system is required to dissipate.
+TDP verifies the maximum heat the cooling system is needed to dissipate.
 This option is set to Nominal by default.
 NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
 X2Apic Mode Enables or disables the X2Apic mode.
 Dell Controlled Turbo Controls the turbo engagement.
 Enable this option only when System Profile is set to Performance .
 NOTE: Depending on the number of installed CPUs, there may be up to four processor listings.

-Number of Cores per Processor Controls the number of enabled cores in each processor.
-This option is set to All by default.
+Option Description Number of Cores per Processor Controls the number of enabled cores in each processor.
+This option is set to ${\bf All}$ by default.
 Processor 64-bit Support Specifies if the processor(s) support 64-bit extensions.
-Processor Core Speed Displays the maximum core frequency of the processor.
-Processor 1 The following settings are displayed for each processor installed in the system: Option Description
+Processor Core Speed Specifies the maximum core frequency of the processor.
+Processor 1 The following settings are displayed for each processor installed in the system:

 Option Description

+Family-Model- Stepping Specifies the family, model, and stepping of the processor as defined by Intel.

-Brand Displays the brand name.
+Brand Specifies the brand name.

-Level 2 Cache Displays the total L2 cache.
+Level 2 Cache Specifies the total L2 cache.

-Level 3 Cache Displays the total L3 cache.
+Level 3 Cache Specifies the total L3 cache.

-Number of Cores Displays the number of cores per processor.
+Number of Cores Specifies the number of cores per processor.